home-assistant/home-assistant.io/source/_integrations/emulated_hue.markdown

 </div>

-The `emulated_hue` integration provides a virtual [Philips Hue](https://www.philips-hue.com) bridge, written entirely in software that allows services that work with the Hue API to interact with Home Assistant entities.
+The `emulated_hue` {% term integration %} provides a virtual [Philips Hue](https://www.philips-hue.com) bridge, written entirely in software that allows services that work with the Hue API to interact with Home Assistant entities.
 The driving use case behind this functionality is to allow Home Assistant to work with an Amazon Echo or Google Home with no setup cost outside of configuration changes.
 The virtual bridge can turn entities on/off or change the brightness of dimmable lights.
 The volume level of media players can be controlled as brightness.